slothsoft/challenge-robo-rumble/README.md

 1. Clone this repository
 2. Import into the IDE of your choice
 3. Run `RoboRumble` to see the challenge in action
-4. Create your own implementation of `Robot` and put it into `de.slothsoft.roborumble.contrib`, then run `RoboRumble` again to see your tribe
+4. Create your own implementation of `Robot` and put it into `de.slothsoft.roborumble.contrib`, then run `RoboRumble` again to see your robot

 ```java